HumanOmni-Speaker: Identifying Who said What and When: Experiment

 \textbf{Multimodal Understanding: Vision-Registered Speaker Diarization and Recognition.} As a comprehensive stress test, the VR-SDR task demands the seamless integration of textual queries, visual streams, and audio signals to jointly resolve \enquote{Who}, \enquote{When}, and \enquote{What}.
 Our findings reveal that most open-source Omni-models---such as the Qwen-Omni series, OLA, and VITA1.5---falter under the strict demands of full-modality fusion.
 In contrast, Gemini3-Pro establishes a robust closed-source baseline, achieving 36.6\% and 36.3\% on SA-WER and IER, respectively.
 This profound performance gap underscores that current open-source models largely fail to achieve genuine spatio-temporal binding between visual identities and acoustic dynamics, indicating that true Omni-modal collaborative understanding remains in its infancy.

-\textbf{HumanOmni-Speaker Performance.} Comparative analysis against a Qwen2.5-Omni-SFT baseline (lacking the Visual Delta Encoder) highlights the critical necessity of our proposed module in deciphering complex, dynamic multi-speaker environments.
+\textbf{Holistic Analysis: HumanOmni-Speaker Performance and Remaining Challenges.} Comparative analysis against a Qwen2.5-Omni-SFT baseline (lacking the Visual Delta Encoder) highlights the critical necessity of our proposed module in deciphering complex, dynamic multi-speaker environments.
 Integrating the Visual Delta Encoder yielded a dramatic reduction in Speaker Localization error, dropping from 3.0\% to a remarkable 0.8\%.
 Concurrently, it drove a substantial decrease in the Speaker Identification Hard Set error rate, lowering it from 33.2\% to 21.1\%.
 Beyond spatial localization, this high-frequency motion encoding catalyzes true full-modality synergy.
 In the demanding VR-SDR task, the module optimized the \enquote{Who said what} and \enquote{Who said when} metrics from 52.1\% and 31.65\% down to 47.1\% and 28.5\%, respectively.
-These gains conclusively validate the Visual Delta Encoder as an essential mechanism for enforcing robust spatio-temporal alignment and achieving the deep cross-modal binding required to definitively resolve \enquote{Who said what and when}.
+Decomposing the residual 47.1\% SA-WER reveals that missed segments account for ${\sim}$6\%, identity misattribution for ${\sim}$25\% (consistent with SI-Hard error), and transcription errors for the remainder (speaker-blind WER~=~21.0\%)---confirming that cross-modal identity binding is the primary bottleneck.
+Moreover, as speaker count grows from 2 to 3, both SA-WER and IER degrade substantially; Gemini3-Pro exhibits the same trend, indicating that multi-party overlapping speech remains a systematic challenge for current Omni architectures regardless of model scale.These gains conclusively validate the Visual Delta Encoder as an essential mechanism for enforcing robust spatio-temporal alignment and achieving the deep cross-modal binding required to definitively resolve \enquote{Who said what and when}.